ahwagner1/ahwagner1.github.io/_posts/2025-12-17-quartz-type-system.md

 Not too bad, quick to write, quick to read as well.

-So we have numeric types defined, the only things really remaining are pointers and arrays.
-Lets tackle pointers next.
+So we have numeric types defined, the only things really remaining are pointers, arrays, and function signatures.

+## Pointers

 In C we could do something like this to define a pointer: